ishanshihas/ishanshihas/README.md

 ### My goals

-I hope to build a research focused career in Marine biology in Canada, primarily focused on coral reefs and the deep sea.
+I hope to build a research focused career in Marine biology, primarily focused on coral reefs and the deep sea.

 ### What I do